apache/tvm/relax_spec.md

         return T1
     if T1 or T2 is ObjectType:
         return Object
-    if T1 or T2 are not both DynTensorType, or both TupleType, or both FuncType, or both ShapeType: return ObjectType
+    if T1 or T2 are not both DynTensorType, or both TupleType, or both FuncType, or both ShapeType, or both PackedFuncType: return ObjectType
     if T1 and T2 are both DynTensorType: res_ndim = T1.ndim